-Registration for this competition has now CLOSED.
+Registration details for this competition will be released.

 Competitors may join the Facebook group here.